Your photographer will be your most treasured wedding keepsake.

 Choosing the right photographer to capture those amazing moments is an important decision and it's crucial to find a pro who understands your vision for your wedding day and can document it with style.
 But you'll also want someone you trust and feel comfortable with since he or she will be by your side the entire wedding day.

-So here are my top tips to finding the perfect person for you.
+So here are my top tips for finding the perfect person for you.

 Look to booking your photographer after you book your venue